killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 Undefined Behavior
 : Describes for which inputs the function behavior is not defined

+Platform-specific behavior
+: Describe different behavior of function or module depending on the target platform

 ### Specific machine readable sections

 This is aimed at documenting functions and methods, but should also work for documenting type parameters and lifetime parameters of `struct`s, `enum`s, and `trait`s.